justLV/onju-voice/README.md

 * 📝 Adding notes/memos and basic retrieval by referencing a recent date, for the LLM to craft a response with.

 *Not included:*
 * 👥 Multiple voice characters.
 I’ll leave it to the user to clone voices as they deem fair use.
-Also in experience LLM’s < GPT4 don’t consistently enough follow instructions to reliably respond in different characters and perform multiple function calling with complicated prompts.
+Also from experience LLM’s < GPT4 don’t consistently enough follow instructions to reliably respond in different characters AND perform multiple function calling with complicated prompts.

 ## Current features of the device <> server platform
 * Auto-discovery of devices using multicast announcements